yesukay2/VMS/README.md

-1. Registration data not showing in database
+1. Registration not working
-2.
+2. Registration data not showing in database